|

 DS4C Patient Policy Province Dataset: a Comprehensive COVID-19 Dataset for Causal and Epidemiological Analysis

-Jimi Kim*, Seojin Jang*, Joong Kun Lee*, Dong-Hwan Jang* (* indicates equal contributions)
+Jimi Kim*, Seojin Jang*, Joong Kun Lee*, Dong-Hwan Jang* (* equal contributions)

 NeurIPS Workshop on Causal Discovery & Causality-Inspired Machine Learning, 2020